 First off, and most importantly, I am looking for someone who shares my love for assisting the world's most afflicted folks in a meaningful way.
 My future partner should 1) take great joy in helping people, 2) have an admirable respect for everyone, 3) love me for who I really am, and 4) has an aspiration for a career as a humanitarian (a definition encompassing anything from mental health to social change to basic necessity work) field (*if you aren't interested in humanitarian work as a lifetime career, I'm not interested in knowing you as more than a friend*).
 My reasoning for believing that way is this: I want a partner who can lift me up and motivate me to be more compassionate that I already am.
 I need the support that can only come from a like-minded individual.
-After all, we're dealing with what I believe to be the greatest meaning in life, here (helping fellow humans): it'd be a catastrophic disappointment to me if my love caused to settle for a lesser existence.
+After all, we're dealing with what I believe to be the greatest meaning in life, here.
 Also, pure harmony in a relationship is crucial; simply put, I don't get along with people who don't feel the need to fight the world's biggest human injustices.
 We would argue far too much.
 Personally, I see the simple fact that I have the ability to bring about positive change in other's lives to bring the most significant value to my life.
 Since I don't know if I believe in God, I have given humanitarianism the reins to giving my life a purpose.
 I truly hope that humans aren't meaningless, evolutionary mistakes, though.
 If there is no absolute meaning to Earth's presence, I will make meaning for myself by transforming miserable lives to be just a little bit more tolerable.

 "One's life has value so long as one attributes value to the life of others, by means of love, friendship, and compassion."

 "The purpose of human life is to serve and to show compassion and the will to help others."